nahsra/antisamy/SECURITY.md

 * AntiSamy CVE #1 - CVE-2016-10006: XSS Bypass in AntiSamy before v1.5.5 - https://www.cvedetails.com/cve/CVE-2016-10006
 * AntiSamy CVE #2 - CVE-2017-14735: XSS via HTML5 Entities in AntiSamy before v1.5.7 - https://www.cvedetails.com/cve/CVE-2017-14735
 * AntiSamy CVE #3 - CVE-2021-35043: XSS via HTML attributes using &#00058 as replacement for : character before v1.6.4 - https://www.cvedetails.com/cve/CVE-2021-35043
+* AntiSamy CVE #4 - CVE-2022-28367: AntiSamy before 1.6.6 allows XSS via HTML tag smuggling on STYLE content. https://www.cvedetails.com/cve/CVE-2022-28367.
+NOTE: This release only included a PARTIAL fix.
+* AntiSamy CVE #5 - CVE-2022-29577: AntiSamy before 1.6.7 allows XSS via HTML tag smuggling on STYLE content. - https://www.cvedetails.com/cve/CVE-2022-29577.
+This is the complete fix to the previous CVE.

+CVEs in AntiSamy dependencies:
+* AntiSamy prior to 1.6.6 used the old CyberNeko HTML library v1.9.22, which is subject to https://www.cvedetails.com/cve/CVE-2022-28366 and no longer maintained.
+AntiSamy 1.6.6 upgraded to an active fork of CyberNeko called HtmlUnit-Neko which fixed this CVE in v2.27 of that library.
+AntiSamy 1.6.6 upgraded to version 2.60.0 of HtmlUnit-Neko.
+* AntiSamy 1.6.8 upgraded to HtmlUnit-Neko v2.61.0 because v2.60.0 is subject to https://www.cvedetails.com/cve/CVE-2022-29546